vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/6_The_Part_of_the_Sacrificer_in_the_New_and_Full_Moon_Sacrifices.md

 ## 12

 ### c
-In whom the seven Vasavas rest
-As it were firm rooted,
-The Rsi of farthest hearing,
-The glowing pot is the guest of Indra.

 ### f
 In the raw thou didst produce the cooked,
 And madest the sun to mount in the sky;